pressureless/paper_md/papers/Eccentricity/eccentricity.md

 For the purpose of this thought experiment, we use a biorthogonal Haar wavelet, which, for a signal of length $𝑁$, results in $log_2(𝑁)$ hierarchical planes of recursively halving lengths.
 The total number of resulting coefficients is the same as the input size.
 From there our baseline is retaining the entire original set of coefficients yielding compression gain of 1.

 For traditional spatial-only foveation, we process each frame independently and after a 2D DWT we remove coefficients outside of the acuity limit.
-We compute eccentricity assuming gaze in the center of the screen and reject coefficients for which $Ψ(𝑒, 𝑓_𝑠 ) = 0$.
+We compute eccentricity assuming gaze in the center of the screen and reject coefficients for which $ Ψ ( 𝑒 , 𝑓_𝑠 ) = 0$.
 From our model definition, such signals cannot be perceived regardless of $𝑓_𝑡$ as they lie outside of the vision acuity gamut.
 The resulting compression gain compared to the baseline can be seen for various display configurations in Figure 6.

 Next, for our model we follow the same procedure but we additionally decompose each coefficient of the spatial DWT using 1D temporal DWT.
 This yields an additional set of temporal coefficients $𝑓_𝑡$ and we discard all values with $Ψ ( 𝑒 , 𝑓_𝑠 ) < 𝑓_𝑡 $.